Michal Hubník

-Michal Hubník (born 1 June 1983) is a Czech football coach and a former striker.
-He is the manager of Viktoria Otrokovice.
-His brother Roman Hubník is also a professional footballer.
+Michal Hubník (born 1 June 1983) is a Czech football manager and former player who played as a striker.
+His brother Roman Hubník was also a professional footballer.

 Career

 Club

 In February 2011, his club Sigma Olomouc loaned him for the rest of the season to Legia Warszawa.

 International

 He played four matches for the Czech Republic national football team.